Matthias Meier

 What explains the impact of uncertainty shocks on the economy?
 This paper uses highly disaggregated data on industry-level job flows to investigate the empirical relevance of various transmission channels of uncertainty shocks.
 The channels we consider are labor adjustment frictions, capital adjustment frictions, nominal ridigities, and financial frictions.
 For each channel, we derive testable implications regarding the response of job flows to uncertainty shocks.
 Empirically, uncertainty shocks lead to more job destruction and less job creation in more than 80% of all industries.
 The effect is significantly stronger in industries that face tighter financial constraints, which supports the financial frictions channel.
 In contrast, our evidence does not support the other three channels.

-Best Student Paper Award, Real Options Group Conference Athens
+Best Student Paper Award, Real Options Group Conference

-Best Paper Award (runner-up), Spring Meeting of Young Economists Vienna
+Best Paper Award (runner-up), Spring Meeting of Young Economists

-Misallocation, Markups, and Technology [abstract]
+Misallocation, Markups, and Technology

-(with Christian Bayer and Ariel Mecikovsky)
+with Christian Bayer and Ariel Mecikovsky

 Abstract